JunwenHuang1996/VIonLDA/README.md

 # Tests

-Inside is .ipynb showing how to use this functions and reproduce the result on simulation data in the report.
+Inside is a .ipynb file showing how to apply these functions and reproduce the result on simulation data in the report.

 # Examples

-Inside is .ipynb showing how to use these functions on real datasets and reproduce the result in the report.
+Inside is a .ipynb file showing how to apply these functions to real datasets and reproduce the result in the report.

 # Parallel

-Inside is .ipynb showing the parallel version of Variational EM on LDA.
+Inside is a .ipynb file showing the parallel version of Variational EM on LDA.
 Make sure you $pip install ray before run it.
-Sometimes ray cannot run in VM.
-Please restart the VM.
-Because Parallel version would not always work.
-Depends on the condition of your computer.
-We decide to exclude this part from the package.
+Sometimes ray cannot run in the Virtual Machine (VM).
+If this happens please restart the VM.
+Since Parallel version does not always work (depends on the condition of the computer), we have decided to exclude this part from the package.

+# Ideal Data Structure But Poor Performance

+As we mentioned in the discussion, we designed a version of ideal data structure.
+We implemented matrix multiplicaiton, vectorization and broadcast in this version.
+The speed is much faster: We can see with the same initialization (10 times iteration), this version takes only half of the time needed by the vectorization version in the report.
+However, the mse is worse than the vectorization version.

 # Notice

-- All the defaults of the function are set as the report suggest.
+- All the defaults of the function are set as the report suggests.

-- To reproduce our result, do include random seed 123.
+- To reproduce the result in the report, use random seed 123.

-- We expand more on the discussion in our report to firgure out a better data structure.
-See lda_ideal_data_structure_worse_behavior.ipynb.
-For the poor behavior, we do not include this part in our package and report.
+- See lda_ideal_data_structure_worse_behavior.ipynb for further discussion about an theoretically better data structure.
+For the poor performance in reality, we do not include this part in our package and report.
 But it is worth discussing.

-# Ideal Data Structure But Poor Behavior

-As we mentioned in the discussion, we design a version for ideal data structure.
-We implemented matrix multiplicaiton, vectorization and broadcast in this version.
-We can see the speed is super fast.
-However, the core idea that VI work is the Variational parameter $\phi$, $\gamma$ converge. (make the KL distance as small as possible to approximate the probability density) So if we break this rule, the algorithm cannot converge and even intractable.
-We can see with the same initialization, 10 times iteration, the time for this algorithm is only half of the vectorization version we adopt in the report.
-However, the mse is a factor of 0.1 to 0.01 in scale worse than the vectorization version.